 - You want to spend quality time together other than sex.

-- You get lost in conversations and forget about the hours passing.
+- Where you get lost in conversations and forget about the hours passing.

 - You want to honestly listen to each other’s feelings, make each other happy.